dangduomg/baba-lang/docs/reference.md

 # Baba-lang Reference

 ## Body
 Bodies are composed of multiple statements.
-There are four types of statements:
-- Block statements
-- Labels
-- Other statements

-Statements usually end with `;` (Block statements and labels do not end with `;`).
+Statements usually end with `;`.
+Most block statements however, do not end with `;`.

 ## Block statements
 Block statements are statements having code blocks `{ ... }`.
 They usually don't end in `;`.